evanleck/vim-svelte/README.md

 ## Integrations

+- [ALE][ale]: vim-svelte should work out of the box with `eslint` and a few other linters/fixers.
+PRs welcome if the one you want is missing.
 - [matchit.vim][matchit]: vim-svelte should work out of the box and allow moving between HTML tags as well as flow control like `#if/:else//if`.
-- [ALE][ale]: vim-svelte should work out of hte box with `eslint` and a few other linters/fixers.
-PRs welcome if the one you want is missing.

 ## Tests